Why ski holidays in Austria are the best…

 4. Value for money

 If you thought, all of the above warrant eye-watering prices, think again.
 Ski holidays in Austria don’t come with the same price tag as Switzerland and France.
 They are surprisingly good value for money.
 Granted, convenience comes at a price, so if you choose a superior 4- or 5-star hotel with childcare directly on the slopes, you might pay big bucks.
 But there are plenty of smaller ski resorts and family hotels that are but a few minutes’ walk or shuttle away from the nearest ski lifts.
 You can also save by going later in the ski season – we love that many ski resorts in Austria entice families with free kids lift passes and other goodies at Easter.
 If you are able to go skiing without kids, your choice is even better – simply book your solo ski holidays outside the main school holidays to get the best value for money.
 January and March are generally good times.

 If you thought, all of the above warrant eye-watering prices, think again.
 Ski holidays in Austria don’t come with the same price tag as Switzerland and France.
 They are surprisingly good value for money.
 Granted, convenience comes at a price, so if you choose a superior 4- or 5-star hotel with childcare directly on the slopes, you might pay big bucks.
 But there are plenty of smaller ski resorts and family hotels that are but a few minutes’ walk or shuttle away from the nearest ski lifts.
 You can also save by going later in the ski season – we love that many ski resorts in Austria entice families with free kids lift passes and other goodies at Easter.
 If you are able to go skiing without kids, your choice is even better – simply book your singles ski holidays outside the main school holidays to get the best value for money.
-January and March are generally good times.
+Early December, January, and March are generally good times.

 5. Austrian food